 Applied Economics is a course that builds on the courses from previous semesters, especially semester 3, and connects their theoretical models to current issues in the society.
 This course bridges the gap between theory and practice and helps the students understand how they can use economic thinking and models in their future careers.
+The course gives students training to present and discuss problems and solutions within international economics in speech and writing.

 Throughout this semester the students deepen their knowledge and skills in statistical methods that are useful for solving economic problems.
 Econometrics 1 give course participants fundamental knowledge about econometrics.
 Students enrolled in this course are equipped with statistical methods which they use to study and describe economic relationships using quantitative data.
 Important elements of the course include estimation of linear regression models using ordinary least squares, conditions under which ordinary least squares estimation are optimal, hypothesis testing, diagnostic tests and model selection.
 Econometrics 2 then deepen the student's knowledge in econometrics.
 The course also gives professional skills in learning to handle and analyse datasets using different software.
-Topics that are covered are, for example, econometric modelling through model specification and diagnostic testing, nonlinear regression models, panel and dynamic econometric models.
+Topics that are covered are, for example, econometric modelling through model specification and diagnostic testing, nonlinear regression models, panel econometric models and other impact evaluation methods.
 This course builds on the first course in econometrics and deepens and strengthens the student's competences within data analysing and processing, crucial for the thesis writing as well as future careers.